Check out these quick and easy steps that will help get you started on Twitter.

 Set up your Twitter handle

 Your Twitter handle will reflect your brand.
 Twitter handles can be searched.
-You probably won’t want UNMC to be in your name.
-However, you may want to include a keyword that matches your career or professional interest.
+You probably won’t want your organization to be in your name.
+However, you may want to include a keyword that matches your career or professional interest, including doctor (example: DrNameName).
 Twitter names can be changed.
 More information on how to choose a good Twitter username can be found in this article and on Twitter.

 Follow other Twitter users